dfouhey/caffe64/Readme.md

 **Q.** It seems that it only does 1D feature vectors?

-**A.** Convolution and other inductive biases are only necessary when you have small data!
+**A.** Convolution and other inductive biases are only necessary when you have small data.

 **Q.** Did you use a compiler or something?

-**A.** No, that wouldn't be fun.
+**A.** No, compilers are for losers.
 For proof, just look at the register usage.

 **Q.** Is it faster?

-**A.** Probably faster than a naive implementation in C, but most of the computation is probably spent in matrix multiplies, and I don't expect to be able to beat ATLAS at writing gemm.
+**A.** It's probably faster than a naive implementation in C, but most of the computation is probably spent in matrix multiplies, and I don't expect to be able to beat ATLAS at writing gemm.

 **Q.** I don't have `/dev/urandom`, but I do have a recent processor.
 What's the workaround?